TiberiuNegura/FitTrack/README.md

 # FitTrack

-Workout History Web is a full-stack microservices application that allows users to register, log in, and track their workout history.
+FitTrack is a full-stack microservices application that allows users to register, log in, and track their workout history.
 It consists of multiple backend services built with **Java Spring Boot**, a **PostgreSQL** database, and an **Angular** frontend, all containerized using **Docker Compose**.

 ---